ashishgeorge009/HealthDesk-VA/README.md

-# Healthcare-Receptionist-Chatbot
+# HEALTHDESK
-A healthcare receptionist Voice Assistant using Google's Dialogflow on a Python Client
+A healthcare receptionist Voice Assistant using Google's Dialogflow on a Python and using NgRok webhooks

 ## Functionalities
 1. Conversational bot that can handle non-linear conversations
 2. Provide information on available Doctors based on speciality
-3. Assist users book medical appointmets using voice as input
+3. Assist users book medical appointmets using text(paritally voice) as input
   1. Checks to ensure the doctor is available in the requested time-slot
 4. List all the users appointments
 5. Cancel an upcomming appointment
-6. Provide information on nearby pharmacies, dentists, nursing homes etc

 ## Install Requirements
 ```